 Hello, I'm Veialu and I'm a screenwriter.
 I was born in Papua New Guinea and grew up in New Zealand.
-I'm interested in stories about identity, culture, history, Indigenous issues, relationships, cultural folklore and the supernatural.
-I think great films help us to understand those feelings we often find hard to define within ourselves.
-When we connect with those feelings onscreen I think it's magic.
+I'm interested in stories about identity, culture, history and the supernatural.

-I worked as a senior television creative for 15 years (writing, producing and directing on-air television promos/adverts) but I'm allocating my time to screenwriting now (woohoo!), something I've had a long-standing interest in.
+I also work as a freelance senior television creative (writing, producing and directing on-air television promos/adverts).
+But more and more, I'm allocating my time to screenwriting (woohoo!).

 Name: Veialu Aila-Unsworth